International Student FAQs

 Does Vassar offer financial aid to international students?

-Yes, Vassar does offer need-based financial aid to international students applying as freshmen and is one of the leading providers of financial assistance to international students among American colleges and universities.
-Vassar is not need-blind in the evaluation of international students at this time.
+Yes, Vassar does offer significant need-based financial aid to international students applying as freshmen.
+Vassar is not need-blind in the evaluation of international students.
 However, if admitted, Vassar meets 100% of the candidate’s demonstrated financial need for all four years.
-Students who are neither U.S.citizens nor permanent residents who wish to be considered for financial aid at any time during their four years at Vassar should apply at the same time that they apply for admission.
 Students who are neither US citizens nor permanent residents who wish to be considered for financial aid at any time during their four years at Vassar should apply at the same time that they apply for admission.
 Since Vassar is not need-blind in the admission of non-US citizens, financial need may be a factor in the evaluation process for admission.
 Therefore, those admitted without financial aid subsequently would not be eligible to receive Vassar funding during their years at the college, except under the most extreme circumstances (i.e., death of a wage-earning parent, natural disaster, etc.).

 How many international students apply for financial assistance?

-Each year, over 700 international students apply for admission and financial assistance, and 50-60 are admitted with funding.
-Clearly, therefore, while Vassar’s international aid budget is substantial, competition for this assistance is quite keen.
-For those foreign citizens with financial need who enrolled in the class of 2012, the average scholarship was approximately $36,194, plus a Vassar student loan of $3,500, and eligibility for a campus job earning $1,720, for a total average financial aid award of $41,414.
+Each year, over 850 international students apply for admission and financial assistance, and 35-45 are admitted with funding.
+Clearly, while Vassar’s international aid budget is substantial, competition for this assistance is quite keen.
+For those foreign citizens with financial need who enrolled in the class of 2019, the average scholarship was approximately $47,794, plus a Vassar student loan of $3,500, and eligibility for a campus job earning $2,160, for a total average financial aid award of $53,454.
 Of course, each individual student’s financial aid package will depend on his/her family’s financial circumstances.

 My parents and/or I have applied for a green card (permanent resident status) and expect to receive it by the time I enroll as a freshman.
 Do I still have to apply as a foreign student?